Flutterwave/React-Native/README.md

 ## Usage
-Below are a few examples showcasing how you can use the library to implement payment in you React Native app.
+Below are a few examples showcasing how you can use the library to implement payment in your React Native app.

 ### Flutterwave Button
 <img src=".github/images/pay-with-flutterwave.png" alt="preview" width="350"/>